 • S Darian Stewart

 • G Earl Watford

-(* Liedtke and Orion Stewart both could have become exclusive rights free agents if they had been extended tender offers from the time.
-Since they did not, they are essentially in the same position as those officially labeled unrestricted free agents, in that they are free to sign with any team.)
+(Orion Stewart could have become an exclusive rights free agent if he had been extended tender offers from the team.
+Since no offer was extended, he is essentially in the same position as those officially labeled unrestricted free agents, in that they are free to sign with any team.)

 When the Buccaneers placed their franchise tag on Barrett it meant that every other player on their list of potential unrestricted free agents could hit the market if they wanted to do so.
 Fortunately, both the Buccaneers and edge-rushing star Pierre-Paul were motivated to stay together.
 Pierre-Paul skipped free agency and signed a multi-year deal with the Buccaneers on the day before the start of free agency.
 The deal was a confirmation of Bruce Arians' repeated claims that keeping the team's rising defense as intact as possible was a priority for the team.
 That pursuit got even better in the second week of free agency when the Buccaneers also managed to retain Suh, the third major piece of their front seven whose contract expired in 2020.

 The Buccaneers also re-signed the one player on their list of restricted free agents, Auclair, and brought back Bryant Mitchell, who could have been an exclusive rights free agent.
 In both cases, the team skipped the tender-offer part of the process and simply signed the players to new one-year deals.
 Auclair is likely to have a significant role in the 2020 offense as the team's best blocking tight end.
 Mitchell is still trying to get his foot in the NFL door after three good seasons in the Canadian Football League.
 He looked promising early in training camp a year ago but lost the 2019 season to an Achilles tendon tear in the preseason opener.